Updated August 22, 2023

 What is Database Template?

-We will first understand the definition of database template before we learn how to create one.
+We will first understand the definition of a database template before we learn how to create one.

-Database: A database can be defined as the collection of raw data that organized in a proper way to give the required information.
-Eg: Sales database, Employee database, etc..
+Database: A database can collect raw data that is organized properly to give the required information.
+E.g., Sales database, Employee database, etc…

-Template: A template can be defined as the file, that is prepared in a particular format for maintaining our data or input the data.
-It helps the user to understand, what data fields need to input in the database.
+Template: A template can be defined as a file prepared in a particular format for maintaining our data or inputting the data.
+It helps the user understand what data fields need input into the database.

 How to Create a Database Template?

-We covered what is database and what is template now, we will see how to create a Database template in Excel.
-Let’s look at a few illustrations to create a database template in excel.
+We covered what a database is and what a template is now; we will see how to create a Database template in Excel.
+Let’s look at a few illustrations to create a database template in Excel.

 Illustration #1 – Customer Database

-If you felt all the required columns are added then start inputting the data of your customers under each column of the heading.
-Find the below screenshot for reference, I entered a few records for your reference.
+If you feel all the required columns are added, start inputting your customers’ data under each heading column.
+Find the screenshot below; I entered a few records for your reference.

-If there is a date available in your data, apply the required format for your date.
-After applying all the formats save the table.
+If a date is available in your data, apply the required format for your date.
+After applying all the formats, save the table.
 Now it’s time to convert the data into the database table.
-Select the entire data and click on the insert button on the top left corner.
+Select the entire data and click the insert button in the top left corner.

 Click on the table option under the “Insert” menu tab.

-A pop-up box will appear asking for the table address as the data is already selected it took that range.
-Untick the checkbox “My table has headers” option if you not select the headers of your data.
-Here we selected the headers also hence I leave it as checked.
+A pop-up box will appear asking for the table address; it took that range as the data is already selected.
+Untick the checkbox “My table has headers” option if you do not select your data’s headers.
+Here we selected the headers also; hence I leave it as checked.
 Click on “Ok”.

 Illustration #2 – Change the Database Format

-You can change the database design as you by clicking on the option “Design” highlighted with red color box in the screenshot.
+You can change the database design by clicking on the option “Design” highlighted with the red color box in the screenshot.

-Remember “Design” option will enable only if you select any of the cells in your database.
-Once you select the Design option the following options available for your database.
+Remember the “Design” option will enable only if you select any of the cells in your database; once you select the Design option, the following options are available for your database.

 Illustration #3 – Giving a Name to Database

-We can give the name to the database using the option “Table name” on the left-hand corner in the design menu.
+We can give the name to the database using the option “Table name” on the left-hand corner of the design menu.

 You may think about the use of giving the name to the Database.
 Go to any other sheet in your workbook.
-Click on the drop-down of the name box it will show our database name.
-The moment you select the database name it will take us to our database.
+Click on the drop-down of the name box; it will show our database name.
+When you select the database name, it will take us to our database.

 Illustration #4 – Tools for Database

-You can convert the database into normal data by using the option “Convert to range”.
-If you want to remove duplicates in any of the columns use “Remove duplicates”.
+You can convert the database into normal data using the option “Convert to range”.
+If you want to remove duplicates in any of the columns, use “Remove duplicates”.

 You can create a pivot table also using “Summarize with Pivotable”.

 We can create a slicer also as per requirement.
-Slicer is like a kind of filter.
-Click on the slicer option then slicer menu will appear as below.
+A slicer is like a kind of filter.
+Click on the slicer option then the slicer menu will appear as below.